Balaji-Ramasubramanian/Food2Home/README.md

 # Food2Home [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 This is a Facebook Messenger chatbot template for restaurants.
-Restaurants can make use of this project and they can deploy it in their own servers to provide their service.
+Restaurants can make use of this project by deploying it in their own servers to provide the Messenger chatbot based food ordering.

 ## Overview
 Using this bot the users can do the following,